steveloughran/engineering-proposals/refactoring-s3a.md

 }
 ```

-It'd be an ugly mess if every factored out operation had a similar
+It'd be an ugly mess if every factored-out operation had a similar
 (interface, implementation) pair, but if you look at the operations,
 none of these are directly at the Hadoop FS API level, more one level down
 `copyFile()`, or at the S3 layer `removeKeys()`.
 Paths and keys get used